avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-yocto-c-sdk/voyager-demo/quickstart.md

 <details><summary><b>Option 2: Image File Utility (PC/MAC)</b></summary>

   * Download and install [Balena Etcher](https://etcher.balena.io/)
-  * Open Etcher (recommend that you run as adminstrator or with Privilage Guard)
+  * Open Balena Etcher (may required elevated privileges based on your computer user account)
   * Select your image and flash it to an SD card

   ![](https://saleshosted.z13.web.core.windows.net/media/nxp/jpl/balenaetcher.JPG)
   </details>

-4. Remove the SD Card once finished, insert into MaaXBoard, power board on and connect the Ethernet port to the Internet.
+3. Remove the SD Card once finished, insert into MaaXBoard, power board on and connect the Ethernet port to the Internet.

+> **Note:**
-Note:  *The board is up & running if LED0 is on constantly & LED1 is flashing.
-If neither of these conditions are true, try power-cycling the board.*
+> The board is up & running if LED0 is on constantly & LED1 is flashing.
+If neither of these conditions are true, try power-cycling the board.

-# **Establish Communications with the MaaXBoard**
+# Establish Communications with the MaaXBoard

 <details><summary><b>Option 1: SSH to the MaaXBoard</b></summary>

-  1. Determine your developer host machine's IP address and subnet.
+1. Determine your host machine's IP address and subnet.
 	* On Linux or macOS, Type "ifconfig"
 		  * Look for entries like eth0 (wired connection) or wlan0 (wireless connection).
 Your IP address will be listed as inet (IPv4).
 	* On Windows, Type "ipconfig"
 		  * Look for the section Ethernet adapter (for wired connections) or Wireless LAN adapter (for wireless connections).
 Your IP address will be listed as IPv4 Address.
 2. Determine your scan range
 	* Based on your subnet mask, you can determine the range.
 For instance, if your IP is `10.42.0.100` and the subnet mask is `255.255.255.0` (or `/24` in CIDR notation), you can scan the range `10.42.0.1/24` to cover all devices in your local network.

 3. Find the IP of the MaaXBoard using nmap

   ```ruby